 Table of Contents

 Kilimanjaro Packing List – Clothing

 The clothes you take to Kilimanjaro are VERY important.
 The last thing you want to do is fail because you are too cold or ill-prepared, so knowing the right things to take is imperative.

 The basic principle to successful dressing on Kilimanjaro is layers – layers of warm, comfortable, quick drying and breathable clothing.
 Avoid anything heavy like jeans!

 However the one thing I really will stress, is that you should wear your boots as much as you can before you go!
 Blisters are really not not fun, and once you have them, you’re stuck with them and they will plague you every step of the way – I know this from experience.

-Here are all my Kilimanjaro clothing essentials (top to bottom) and some of the best places to get them:
+Here are all my Kilimanjaro clothing essentials (top to bottom):

 - Warm Hat: Beanie type with a fleece lining is my favourite.
 You’ll be glad of this in the mornings/evenings and on summit night.